Search

 Article 2

-The name of this document is the “Charter of the National Resistance Council for Salvation of Afghanistan” which hereinafter shall be referred to as the “Charter of the Council of Resistance.”
+The name of this document is the “Charter of the Supreme Council of National Resistance for the Salvation of Afghanistan” which hereinafter shall be referred to as the “Charter of the Supreme Council of National Resistance.”

 Article 3

-Proportional and balanced representation of ethnic groups in membership and management of the Council of Resistance bodies shall be observed by ensuring the presence of effective figures from these groups in this Council.
+Proportional and balanced representation of ethnic groups in membership and management of SCNR bodies shall be observed by ensuring the presence of effective figures from these groups in this Council.

 Chapter Two